ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Methods

-\subsection{Participants:}

-The patient population was diverse in terms of age, gender, and race/ethnicity.
-No identifiable demographic or demographic information was collected at the individual level.
-A waiver of informed consent was obtained from the Institutional Review Board for this study.
+This study was approved by the Institutional Review Board (IRB) of the University of Arizona (IRB Parent Protocol ID: 2003423113).
+Ultrasound data were obtained exclusively from an existing archival database at our institution, with all datasets de-identified and no protected health information (PHI) accessed.
+As no live patient interaction occurred and the study relied solely on retrospective anonymized data, the IRB granted a waiver of consent.

+\subsection{Participants}

+Although no identifiable demographic information was collected at the individual level, the ERDES dataset includes a racially diverse adult population ($\geq$ 18 years) of both sexes, including Caucasians, African Americans, Hispanics, American Indians, and Asian Americans.

-\subsection{Data Acquisition:}
+\subsection{Data Acquisition}

-Ocular ultrasound images were acquired using a variety of ultrasound devices, including those manufactured by Philips, GE, Mindray, Zonare, and Sonosite.
+The ERDES dataset spans 2010–2022 and includes an average of approximately 250 cases per year.
+Ocular ultrasound clips were acquired using a variety of ultrasound devices: Mindray/Zonare (~45\%), Philips (~30\%), GE (~20\%), and Sonosite (~5\%).
 High-frequency linear broadband array transducers, ranging from 5 MHz to 12 MHz, were used to perform ocular ultrasound examinations.
-The scans were performed by physicians trained in POCUS at the University of Arizona, in the Emergency Department setting—as part of routine clinical care for patients presenting with visual symptoms.
+The scans were performed by POCUS trained physicians at the University of Arizona, in the Emergency Department setting---as part of routine clinical care for patients with visual symptoms.
 A standardized scanning protocol was followed for image acquisition.
-Patients were positioned supine to semi-upright and asked to look straight ahead with their eyes closed in a neutral position.
-A water-soluble ultrasound gel was applied over the closed eyelid, and sonographers ensured no pressure was applied to the globe.
+The patients were positioned supine to semi-upright and asked to look straight ahead with their eyes closed in a neutral position.
+A water-soluble ultrasound gel was applied over the closed eyelid, and the sonographers ensured that no pressure was applied to the globe.
 A comprehensive three-dimensional evaluation of the eye was performed by capturing images in two orthogonal planes and instructing patients to look in various directions (up, down, left, right) to optimize visualization.
 Both eyes were scanned identically to allow for direct comparison.

-\subsection{Clip Preparation:}
+\subsection{Clip Preparation}

 Ocular ultrasound examinations were identified and extracted from Qpath, an image archiving and workflow management database.
 Qpath was queried specifically for ocular ultrasound studies, and the corresponding image clips were exported directly from the platform in MP4 format.
 During this export process, the platform automatically crops out all Protected Health Information (PHI), ensuring that the resulting video clips are fully deidentified.
 This automated deidentification and export process adheres to all HIPAA standards for data privacy and security.